bitmagier/the-right-to-secure-software/The_right_to_secure_software.md

 ### Which software vendors are we talking about?

 Potentially all of them as long as they sell it as a product.
-For some special cases it would probably make sense to reduce the penalties to a minimum.
-Here we see mainly freelancers and small startup companies (up to 5 employees in the first 3 years after founding)

-To get a clearer picture we give some examples of major relevant vendor:
+To get a clearer picture here are some examples of major relevant vendors:

 - Operating System vendors
-- PC software vendor
+- PC software and App vendors
-- Phone app vendor
 - Cloud service provider (liable for their pure cloud services, not for third-party software running on it)
 - Car manufacturers (which will be seen as software providers of their car's own software - even when the software was produced by a supplier)
 - Manufacturers of industry control systems

-This paper proposes a balanced right for secure software – balanced because the negative consequence for the vendor/provider of a specific software product will be measured by the estimated negative impact of each actually happened remote hack of their software.
+- Public service software vendors, etc.

+For the weakest market members (e.g. single developers and small startups in the first 3 years) we should discuss special rules in order to allow healthy growth.

 Furthermore, we should keep in mind, that also the user(s) (sometimes the provider) of a device or software service has responsibilities, which are essential to keep the device or service secure.
-The user (or provider) primarily is responsible for being aware what software is in use, that it is used in a appropriate environment and very important: the software is kept up-to-date.

 So we see, that even though we restrict the topic exclusively on secure (like "unbreakable") software, we already deal with a quite complex matter.